features

 - eclipse simulation

-- skinnable landscapes, now with spheric panorama projection
+- skinnable landscapes with spheric panorama projection

 - add your own deep sky objects, landscapes, constellation images, scripts...